smcrobotics/competition_bot_24_inch/README.md

 - Intake mechanism with active withdrawal to allow for easy intake and outtake
 - Auto stacking routine that deploys tray and stacks cubs (up to seven at a time)
 - Debugging info printed to the VEX V5 Brain LCD
-- Side can be specified for the autonomous routines by pressing a button on the V5 brain during runtime (which sets a boolean in the source code).
+- Side can be specified for the autonomous routines by pressing a button on the V5 brain during runtime (which sets a boolean in the source code)
-- Manual control of intake direction for cube intake.
+- Manual control of intake direction for cube intake
 - Manual control of tray angle for deploying collected cubes

 ## Help